about me

 I’m Chaojie Zhang (张超杰), a plasma/accelerator physicist at UCLA.
 My research aims to transform plasma wakefield acceleration from proof-of-principle demonstrations into robust, reliable technology for next-generation particle colliders and compact light sources.
 I achieve this by integrating high-impact experiments, large-scale simulations, and AI/ML-driven modeling to resolve key physics bottlenecks.

-Check out my CV and publications to learn more about my work!
+Check out my CV, publications, and research projects to learn more about my work!

 Research Highlights